Slack vs. Circle

 - Anyone in the community can create posts on discussion boards.

-- You can post live and recorded videos, images, and audio clips.
+- You can natively livestream in your Mighty Networks and recorded videos, images, and audio clips.

 - Create polls, quizzes, and surveys.